 U.S. Advisory Council on Human Trafficking

-In March 2018, nine members were appointed to the United States Advisory Council on Human Trafficking.
+The United States Advisory Council on Human Trafficking, established by the Justice for Victims of Trafficking Act (JVTA), enacted on May 29, 2015, provides a formal platform for trafficking survivors to advise and make recommendations on federal anti-trafficking policies to the President’s Interagency Task Force to Monitor and Combat Trafficking in Persons (PITF).
 Each member is a survivor of human trafficking, and together they represent a diverse range of backgrounds and experiences.
-The Council, established by the Justice for Victims of Trafficking Act (JVTA), enacted on May 29, 2015, provides a formal platform for trafficking survivors to advise and make recommendations on federal anti-trafficking policies to the President’s Interagency Task Force to Monitor and Combat Trafficking in Persons (PITF).
+The Council is appointed by the President for two-year terms.

-Members of the U.S. Advisory Council on Human Trafficking, who are serving two-year terms, are: Harold D’Souza, Tina Frundt, Ronny Marty, Flor Molina, Robert Lung, Bukola Love Oriola, Nat Paul, Tanya Street, and Sheila White.
+Current members of the U.S. Advisory Council on Human Trafficking, who were appointed in March 2018, are: Harold D’Souza, Tina Frundt, Ronny Marty, Flor Molina, Robert Lung, Bukola Love Oriola, Tanya Street, and Sheila White.
 Additional information about the members can be found here.

 Pursuant to the JVTA, the appointed members of this Council: